JSolaC/Solaetal2025-Stability/README.md

 ## Package Version Compatibility

 Please note that all analyses were performed using R package versions from **2020**.
-Incompatibilities may arise if using newer versions of certain packages (e.g., `lme4`, `piecewiseSEM`).
+Incompatibilities may arise if using newer versions of certain packages (e.g., `nlme`, `piecewiseSEM`).
 We recommend using the `renv` or `checkpoint` package to manage package versions and recreate the original analysis environment.